reineckef/quandico/README.md

 set of genes with known or expected relevance for the sample, e.g. genes that play a role in cancer.
 Counts from a normal control (ideally matched normal from the same individual, e.g. healthy tissue) are required.

+Data are expected to be from gene-panels with primer-counts in the range of hundreds, and roughly double-digit number genes.
+It will not work well on whole-exome-enrichment data.

 A detailed description can be found in the publication of this tool: **Quantitative analysis of differences in copy numbers using read depth obtained from PCR-enriched samples and controls**: [BMC Bioinformatics 2015, 16:17](http://www.biomedcentral.com/1471-2105/16/17 "BMC Bioinformatics").

 ## Implementation